How to Create an Authentic Brand Identity

 Your brand’s font tells a story just as much as the content itself.
 Although choosing a font seems like a subtle decision, typography is a fundamental element of brand identity design.
 Select a font style that reflects a cohesive message and remains stylistically in line with the rest of your assets.
 Also, consider the way you want your text to be arranged, taking into account important design principles such as visual hierarchy, white space and alignment.

 Most people will agree, your logo is the face of your brand.
 Whether you hire a graphic designer or create a logo of your own, use the brand personality you’ve built as a starting point for your brand’s logo design.
 The goal of making a good logo is to create something that audiences will remember and recognize immediately, so make sure it’s one-of-a-kind and captures your business’ essence.
-Take a look at these creative logo design ideas for inspiration.
+Take a look at these creative logo ideas for inspiration.

 03. Create a brand style guide